mattyschell/cscl-refresh/README.md

 #### 5d

 Grant correct privileges.
-These are implemented chaotically on the source and for this reason  alone we can't rely on them importing correclty.
+These are implemented chaotically on the source and for this reason alone we can't rely on them importing correctly.
 Also impdp can't account for business objects like feature datasets.

 Update the environmentals at the top of the batch file and be advised that arcpy may churn away for 20-30 minutes while executing the grants.